github/docs/content/code-security/codeql-cli/getting-started-with-the-codeql-cli/preparing-your-code-for-codeql-analysis.md

 ### Example of creating a {% data variables.product.prodname_codeql %} database using indirect build tracing

-{% note %}
+> [!NOTE]

-**Note:** If you use Azure DevOps pipelines, the simplest way to create a {% data variables.product.prodname_codeql %} database is to use {% data variables.product.prodname_ghas_azdo %}.
+> If you use Azure DevOps pipelines, the simplest way to create a {% data variables.product.prodname_codeql %} database is to use {% data variables.product.prodname_ghas_azdo %}.
 For documentation, see [Configure {% data variables.product.prodname_ghas_azdo %}](https://learn.microsoft.com/en-us/azure/devops/repos/security/configure-github-advanced-security-features) in Microsoft Learn.

-{% endnote %}

 The following example shows how you could use indirect build tracing in an Azure DevOps pipeline to create a {% data variables.product.prodname_codeql %} database: